NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 instructions to run *key* experiments from [our paper](https://rajkiranjoshi.github.io/files/papers/sigcomm23-linkguardian.pdf) on a real hardware testbed.
 The goal is to allow the artifact evaluators to produce *qualitatively* similar results in a reasonable amount of time.

 This README will guide you through the evaluation process which consists of the following steps:
-1. Understanding and accessing the testbed setup (5 minutes)
+1. Understanding and accessing the testbed setup (5 mins)
-2. Compiling the P4 source code using Intel P4Studio (3-4 minutes)
+2. Compiling the P4 source code using Intel P4Studio (3-4 mins)
-3. Running switch-to-switch stress test experiment (3-4 minutes)
+3. Running switch-to-switch stress test experiment (3-4 mins)
 4. Running the TCP FCT experiment (18-20 mins)
-5. Running the RDMA FCT experiment (TBA)
+5. Running the RDMA FCT experiment (5-6 mins)
 6. Running the throughput experiment (6-8 mins)

+The estimated total time required is about **45-50 minutes**.

 ### System Requirements
 This AE guide requires a testbed consisting of 2 server hosts and 3 Tofino1